 Our team of receptionists have a very demanding job.
 Please be patient if you are kept waiting or appear to be asked some apparently irritating questions.
 As you will hear in the pre-recorded message, when ringing for an appointment our reception team are instructed to ask for a brief reason as to why you require an appointment.
-This is so we can assess the urgency of calls and ensure full details are available to the doctor or clinical practitioner to aid the smooth and safe running of the practice.
+This is so we are able to ensure all problems are dealt with by the most appropriate Clinician or signposted to an appropriate service.

 We have a team of medical secretaries who deal with the doctors' referral letters to hospitals and liaise with hospital staff regarding queries for appointments, Admission dates etc. If you have any queries about your referral to hospital they will be pleased to help.
 If you change address please make sure that you inform us and the hospital if you are waiting for an appointment.